Estate Administration Lawyer Chandler, AZ

 - Gift Trust: This is an irrevocable trust which is set up to hold gifts to the beneficiaries upon the grantor’s death.
 The trust is setup in such a way that these “gifts” never become part of the taxable estate of the grantor.
 This is also legally referred to as a crummey trust.

 - Insurance Trust: An insurance trust is an irrevocable trust that is set up to hold the life insurance policy the grantor has on themselves.
 The policy is placed in the trust so that any proceeds from policies that are paid out when the grantor dies go directly to the beneficiaries and not included in the grantor’s taxable estate.

 As you can see, the very nature of estate planning is complex.
 Any number of legal resources exist in order to specifically and effectively address the needs of any individual’s unique situation.
-Please consider connecting with a Chandler, AZ estate administration lawyer today so that you can either create or manage an estate plan efficiently and effectively.
+Please consider connecting with a estate administration lawyer Chandler, AZ community members depend on at the Citadel Law Firm, PLLC so that you can either create or manage an estate plan efficiently and effectively.